doloresmiao/doloresmiao.github.io/education.md

 ECS 140A Programming Languages - University of California, Davis (Spring 2024, 2023)

+##  Invited Presentations, Lectures and Tutorials

+Tools to Diagnose and Repair Floating-Point Errors in Heterogeneous Computing Hardware and Software @ SC24

 ## Co-reviewer

 ICSE 2025, PLDI 2024, ICSE 2024, OOPSLA 2023, FSE 2022